MouseLand/cellpose/README.md

 ### Detailed documentation at [www.cellpose.org/docs](http://www.cellpose.org/static/docs/index.html).

+## System requirements

+Linux, Windows and Mac OS are supported for running the code.
+For running the graphical interface you will need a Mac OS later than Yosemite.
+At least 8GB of RAM is required to run the software.
+16GB-32GB may be required for larger images and 3D volumes.
+The software has been heavily tested on Windows 10 and Ubuntu 18.04 and less well-tested on Mac OS.
+Please open an issue if you have problems with installation.

 ## Installation

+This process should take less than 5 minutes.

+### Standard install in base environment

-We recommend installing an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.7** and your operating system.
+1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.7** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
-From your base environment (or you can make a new environment) in an anaconda prompt/command prompt, run
+2. From your base environment (or you can make a new environment) in an anaconda prompt/command prompt, run
 ~~~~
 pip install cellpose[gui]
 ~~~~

-If you want to install without the GUI dependencies, run ``pip install cellpose``.
+If you want to install without the GUI dependencies, run `pip install cellpose`.

+### Install in a new environment

 Alternatively you can use the included environment file (if you'd like a cellpose-specific environment).
 This environment file includes all the dependencies for using the GUI.
 Using the environment file is **recommended** if you have problems with the pip.
 Please follow these instructions: